Trade/other name(s): Arzerra

 This drug can cause allergic reactions in some people when the drug is given, especially with the first 2 treatments.
 Mild reactions usually consist of fever and chills.
 More serious reactions happen rarely, but can be dangerous.
-Symptoms can include feeling lightheaded or dizzy, fainting, headache, feeling warm or flushed, fever or chills, hives, itching, shortness of breath, changes in heart rate and blood pressure, pain the back or abdomen, or swelling of the face, tongue, or throat.
+Symptoms can include feeling lightheaded or dizzy (due to low blood pressure), fainting, headache, feeling warm or flushed, fever or chills, hives, itching, shortness of breath, changes in heart rate, pain the back or abdomen, or swelling of the face, tongue, or throat.
 Tell your doctor or nurse right away if you notice any of these symptoms during or after being given the drug.
 Your doctor or nurse will give you medicine before the infusion to try to prevent a reaction.

 This drug may cause reactivation of hepatitis B virus (HBV) infection in some people, which can be serious or even life threatening.
 Your doctor may want to test your blood for signs of HBV infection before starting treatment.
 If your blood shows signs of an old infection, your doctor will order blood tests during your treatment to see if the virus has become active again.
 If it has, treatment with this drug will need to be stopped for a time.
 Tell your doctor or nurse right away if you notice possible symptoms of hepatitis, such as dark urine, yellowing of the skin or eyes (jaundice).
 This can happen up to a year or possibly even longer after the drug is finished.

 This drug can cause the rapid killing of large numbers of tumor cells.
 When the cells die, they break open and release their contents into the bloodstream.
 This, called tumor lysis syndrome, can lead to kidney failure and might also affect the heart and nervous system.
-This is most common at the beginning of treatment (during the first cycle).
+This is most common during the first cycle of treatment.
 If your doctor thinks you are at risk for this, you will get medicines and lots of fluids before and during treatment to help the body get rid of these substances.
 Tell your doctor or nurse if you have nausea, vomiting, diarrhea, or tiredness or if you feel weak or faint, have trouble breathing, or notice swelling after the first infusion.